 - A civil ceremony can take place in a Register Office or other building licensed for marriage ceremonies.
-The ceremony is conducted by a Registration Officer; it must be of a strictly non-religious nature;
+The ceremony is conducted by a Registration Officer, which must be of a strictly non-religious nature; and

-- A religious ceremony can take place in a church, chapel or other building of religious worship which has been formally registered for marriage ceremonies.
+- A religious ceremony can take place in a church, chapel or other building of religious worship.
+These must have been formally registered for marriage ceremonies.
 The service is conducted by the minister in accordance with the religious rites and ceremonies of the premises.

-For details of the fees for marriage arrangements and ceremonies, see Fees .
+For details of charges for marriage arrangements and ceremonies, see: Fees .

 Approved premises for marriages

-Since 1st April 1995, the Marriage Act 1994 has allowed suitable premises to be licensed for marriage ceremonies, offering a wide choice.
-You may marry at any approved premises in England or Wales, irrespective of the district where you live.
-For a list of approved premises in Calderdale, see Approved venues for ceremonies .
+Since 1st April 1995, the Marriage Act 1994 has allowed suitable premises to be licensed for marriage ceremonies.
+You can marry at any approved premises in England or Wales, irrespective of the district where you live.
+For a list of approved premises in Calderdale, see: Approved venues for ceremonies .